-For connected bipartite graphs Grannell, Griggs, and Holroyd [801] introduced a labelong that lies between α -labelings and graceful labelings.
-They call a vertex labeling f of a bipartite graph G with q edges and partite sets D and U gracious if f is a bijection from the vertex set of G to $\{0, 1, \ldots, q\}$ such that the set of edge labels induced by f(u) - f(v) for every edge uv with $u \in U$ and $v \in D$ is $\{1, 2, \ldots, q\}$.
+For connected bipartite graphs Grannell, Griggs, and Holroyd [854] introduced a labeling that lies between α -labelings and graceful labelings.
+They call a vertex labeling f of a bipartite graph G with q edges and partite sets D and U gracious if f is a bijection from the vertex set of G to $\{0,1,\ldots,q\}$ such that the set of edge labels induced by f(u) - f(v) for every edge uv with $u \in U$ and $v \in D$ is $\{1, 2, \dots, q\}$.
 Thus a gracious labeling of G with partite sets D and U is a graceful labeling in which every vertex in D has a label lower than every adjacent vertex.
 They verified by computer that every tree of size up to 20 has a gracious labeling.
 This led them to conjecture that every tree has a gracious labeling.
 For any k > 1 and any tree T Grannell et al. say that T has a gracious k-labeling if the vertices of T can be partitioned into sets D and U in such a way that there is a function f from the verticies of G to the integers modulo k such that the edge labels induced by f(u) - f(v) where $u \in U$ and $v \in D$ have the following properties: the number of edges labeled with 0 is one less than the number of verticies labeled with 0 and for each nonzero integer t the number of edges labeled with t is the same as the number of verticies labeled with t.
-They prove that every nontrivial tree has a k-gracious labeling for k = 2, 3, 4, and 5 and that caterpillars are k-gracious for all $k \ge 2$.
+They prove that every nontrivial tree has a k-gracious labeling for k = 2, 3, 4, and 5 and that caterpillars are k-gracious for all $k \geq 2$.

-The same labeling that is called gracious by Grannell, Griggs, and Holroyd is called a near α -labeling by El-Zanati, Kenig, and Vanden Eynden [633].
+The same labeling that is called gracious by Grannell, Griggs, and Holroyd is called a near α -labeling by El-Zanati, Kenig, and Vanden Eynden [662].
 The latter prove that if G is a graph with n edges that has a near α -labeling then there exists a cyclic G-decomposition of K{2nx+1} for all positive integers x and a cyclic G-decomposition of $K{n,n}$.
 They further prove that if G and H have near α -labelings, then so does their weak tensor product (see earlier part of this section) with respect to the corresponding vertex partitions.
 They conjecture that every tree has a near α -labeling.

-Another kind of labelings for trees was introduced by Ringel, Llado, and Serra [1773] in an approach to proving their conjecture $K{n,n}$ is edge-decomposable into n copies of any given tree with n edges.
-If T is a tree with n edges and partite sets A and B, they define a labeling f from the set of vertices to $\{1, 2, \ldots, n\}$ to be a bigraceful labeling of T if f restricted to A is injective, f restricted to B is injective, and the edge labels given by f(y) - f(x) where yx is an edge with y in B and x in A is the set $\{0, 1, 2, \ldots, n-1\}$.
-(Notice that this terminology conflicts with that given in Section 2.7 In particular, the Ringel, Llado, and Serra bigraceful does not imply the usual graceful.)
-Among the graphs that they show are bigraceful are: lobsters, trees of diameter at most 5, stars $S{k,m}$ with k spokes of paths of length m, and complete d-ary trees for d odd.
-They also prove that if T is a tree then there is a vertex v and a nonnegative integer m such that the addition of m leaves to v results in a bigraceful tree.
-They conjecture that all trees are bigraceful.
+Another kind of labelings for trees was introduced by Ringel, Llado, and Serra [1918]

+in an approach to proving their conjecture $K{n,n}$ is edge-decomposable into n copies of any given tree with n edges.
+If T is a tree with n edges and partite sets A and B, they define a labeling f from the set of vertices to $\{1, 2, ..., n\}$ to be a bigraceful labeling of T if f restricted to A is injective, f restricted to G is injective, and the edge labels given by f(y) - f(x) where f is an edge with f in G and f is the set f in G and f in G and f is the set f in G and f in G and G is injective, and the edge labels given by f in G and G is injective, f in G and f in G and f in G and f in G in G in G and G in G i